jcp-org/jcp-org.github.io/docs/Request_Repo.md

    * Test GitHub repository with your content.
 It can be any private reporitory on the GitHub.
 If you are an Oracle employee, please contact pmo@jcp.org for details about setup of such repository.
    * Send all this information to the pmo@jcp.org for review.

+3. JCP GitHub Organization Repository Requirements

+   * Naming standard

+      * The repository name must be all lowercase, and use dashes to indicate a space, and the name must be specific to the project
+      * The repository name must be aligned with the project goal or product it represents.
+      * The repository name will go through review by the JCP PMO Team
+      * Repositories intending to have samples only repos must be named with -sample(s) suffix.

-3. When the content is reviewed by the JCP PMO you existing repository can be transfered to the JCP GitHub organization.
+4. When the content is reviewed by the JCP PMO you existing repository can be transfered to the JCP GitHub organization.